 is recovering, which means that the Fed will roll a third round of quantitative easing in September.

-Info Note: Quantitative easing (QE) is a government monetary policy occasionally used to increase the money supply by buying government securities or other securities from the market.
+hinted at the possible clotting of the QE program, the markets are in a state of constant stress.
+According to Bloomberg, just during a month investors-alarmists withdrew from the exchanges around the world about $ 3 trillion.Info Note: Quantitative easing (QE) is a government monetary policy occasionally used to increase the money supply by buying government securities or other securities from the market.
 Quantitative easing increases the money supply by flooding financial institutions with capital, in an effort to promote increased lending and liquidity.

 : if economic indicators will deteriorate, the asset purchase program may be renewed.
 As a result, the markets are somehow confused and now are not happy of any statistics.
 But most likely QE program

-Money supply growth for the year could reach 7%.
+Money supply growth for the year could reach 7%.- Economic activity is growing.

 shows that the economic situation is not rosy.
 But the Fed will focus on a broader indicator - The match index of economic activity.
 Index hides numerous problems with the economy, but it remains an important source of

-began a steady growth.- The composite index of systemic stress of the European Central Bank fell to record low levels.
+began a steady growth.- Financial conditions remain quite soft.- The composite index of systemic stress of the European Central Bank fell to record low levels.

 such as short-term rates and keeping the interest rates at zero.
 Only serious economic shocks, such as a significant drop in oil prices, may move US central bank backward to QE program.

 The policy of quantitative easing has led to interesting results - almost all of the money settled in excess reserves of banks

 from a psychological point of view.
 They used that money is worthless.
 But sooner or later it has to stop.
 When the interest rate

 Indeed, September is often referred to the start time of QE ending.
 But the most interesting thing will happen in early January, when Ben Bernanke steps down.
-In the Fed's policy many important things will depend on the new head of the Federal Reserve.
+In the Fed's policy many important things will depend on the new head of the Federal Reserve